tylerablake/website/_posts/2016-08-01-mvc-tutorial-part1.md

 title: ASP .NET MVC Tutorial : Part 1
 ---

 This is a tutorial series showing how to get up and running with MVC.
+Here we will talk about what MVC means and take a look at some of the files that get created for us when we create a new ASP .NET MVC project.

 ### What is MVC?